ffardo/go-event-vision/README.md

 |    ...    | ...|...|    ...   |

 This [video](https://www.youtube.com/watch?v=LauQ6LWTkxM) by the Robotics and Perception Group from the University of Zurich demonstrates how these sensors are different from conventional cameras with a global shutter.

 # Why Go?

 I initially developed my algorithms in Python and used [scikit-learn](https://scikit-learn.org/) for data cleanup and classification.
-However, processing raw data from N-MNIST and N-Caltech datasets in pure Python on CPU proved to be too time-consuming.
-With the added noise, the M-NIST dataset could get as large as 200+ GB.
+But, processing raw data from N-MNIST and N-Caltech datasets in pure Python on CPU was very time-consuming.

 I needed an alternative language that was fast and productive.
-I also would need to export processed data into a CSV file to apply machine learning scripts using Python at a later stage.
+I would also need to export processed data into a CSV file to apply machine learning scripts using Python later.
 Go seemed like a good alternative for the task and this change saved me precious hours.

-Also, at the present moment, Go is not the de facto language for scientific research and I think new libraries and tools are always welcome.
+Also, Go is not the de facto language for scientific research, and I think new libraries and tools are always welcome.

 # Features